CBCT-FM

 CBCT-FM is a Canadian radio station.
-It is the CBC Radio One affiliate for all of Prince Edward Island, with studios in Charlottetown, broadcasting at 96.1 MHz.
+It is the CBC Radio One station for all of Prince Edward Island, with studios in Charlottetown, broadcasting at 96.1 MHz.

 History

 CBCT-FM was launched in 1977 on 96.9 MHz.
 Prior to its launch, CBC Radio programming aired on private affiliate CFCY, as well as a repeater of CBA in Moncton.
 In 1985, CBCT-FM's frequency was changed to 96.1.
 The signal is broadcast from a CBC-owned transmitting tower on Strathgartney Hill in Churchill, 15 km west of Charlottetown.

 Programming

-Local programs Island Morning with Mitch Cormier (6:00-8:30 a.m.) and Mainstreet with Matt Rainnie (4-6 p.m.) are produced from the station on weekdays.
+Local programs Island Morning with Mitch Cormier and Mainstreet with Matt Rainnie are produced from the station on weekdays.